EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 ## Required Apps

-### Install Git
+### Git CLI and a remote SCM

 I installed git on Ubuntu in WSL2, so the daemon runs the same as it would in a linux VM.
 I keep the IaC faith and don't install anything for the CLI.

+I use GitHub in this tutorial.

-### Install Docker
+### Docker Daemon

-- I installed Docker Demon directly on Ubuntu in WSL.
+- I installed Docker Daemon directly on Ubuntu in WSL.

-- I do not recommend installing Docker Desktop for Windows, though it can be "passed through" to your WSL VM.
+- I do ***NOT*** recommend installing Docker Desktop for Windows, though it can be "passed through" to your WSL VM.
 It is helpful to do everything via Docker CLI to increase your DevOps skills and to simulate a production Linux VM.

 - Use these directions to [Install Docker in WSL 2 without Docker Desktop](https://nickjanetakis.com/blog/install-docker-in-wsl-2-without-docker-desktop) I originally set up Docker for use with VSCode devcontainers and it was available for this project with no additional work.
 TODO: script the install with Ansible or some such

 - The Jenkins docs has instructions for [running Jenkins as a Docker Container](https://www.jenkins.io/doc/book/installing/docker/)
   - Because we're running in WSL, we use the instructions to manage Docker as a non-root user ***in Linux***.
 It links to [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/).
   - TLDR:
-    - After installing Docker, you are going to create a group called Docker, add your user to it, and hot load the group membership.
+    - After installing Docker, you will create a group called Docker, add your user to it, and hot load the group membership.

     ```Bash
     sudo groupadd docker && sudo usermod -aG docker $USER && newgrp docker